OctopusDeploy/blog/blog/2023-10/modern-rollback-strategies/index.md

 Creating a zero-downtime, immediate rollback process is one of the most challenging tasks in DevOps.
 It involves many changes.
 And not just in the software delivery pipeline.
 Many internal processes and development practices need to change.

-Unless you are prepared to make all those changes, I'd push that scenario down the to-do list.
+Unless you're prepared to make all those changes, I'd push that scenario down your to-do list.
 Solve the more significant problems first.
 A rollback happens when an unexpected issue occurs.
 Typically, humans and manual processes are the cause of those issues.

-The first step to creating a rollback process is to automate the software delivery pipeline.
+The first step to creating a rollback process is to automate your software delivery pipeline.
 The software delivery pipeline should deploy all the components, including code and databases.
 That will resolve many issues causing rollbacks in the first place.
-After doing that, then start with the 10-minute recovery strategy.
+Then you can start with the 10-minute recovery strategy.
 You'll cover most of the possible rollback scenarios that way.

 Next, implement the expand and contract pattern.
 Making small, incremental, backward-compatible changes to the database is always a win.
 That will prepare you for the 3-minute and immediate rollback strategies.